xATREYUx/recipes/readme.md

 recipes_app
 Simple app meant to be first project to launch on app store.
-Student project.
 Made with react native and expo.